meta-soul/MetaSpore/demo/sequential/README.md

 ## [中文介绍](README-CN.md)

-In this project, we will implement and benchmark the algorithms of sequential model, such as [HRM](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.827.9692&rep=rep1&type=pdf), [GRU4Rec](https://arxiv.org/abs/2109.12613).
-It should be noted that some algorithms have not yet been implemented, and we have not sufficiently tuned the parameters of the model.
-We will continue to enrich our algorithm package and provide experimental results.
+In this project, we will implement and benchmark the algorithms of sequential models, such as [HRM](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.827.9692&rep=rep1&type=pdf), [GRU4Rec](https://arxiv.org/abs/2109.12613).
+We will continue to enrich our algorithm package and provide new experimental results.

 ## Model List